Caleb Williams: 2024 season

 Williams was named the Bears' starter in May.
-He signed his four-year rookie contract, worth $39.4 million fully guaranteed, on July 17.
+On July 17, he signed his four-year rookie contract, worth $39.4 million fully guaranteed.

-Williams was the first quarterback selected first overall to win their season-opening NFL debut since 2002, completing 14-of-29 passes for 93 yards with no touchdowns or turnovers in a 24–17 win against the Tennessee Titans.
-Williams recorded his first two career touchdowns and set the Bears' single-game rookie passing record with 363 yards in a 21–16 loss to the Indianapolis Colts in week 3.
+Williams was the first quarterback selected first overall to win their season-opening NFL debut since 2002, completing 14 of 29 passes for 93 yards with no touchdowns or turnovers in the 24–17 victory over the Tennessee Titans.
+Two weeks later, Williams recorded his first two career touchdowns and set the Bears' single-game rookie passing record with 363 yards in a 21–16 loss to the Indianapolis Colts.
 After a 1–2 start, Williams led victories over the Los Angeles Rams and Carolina Panthers, throwing for over 300 yards and two touchdowns against Carolina, becoming the first Bears rookie quarterback with multiple 300+ yard games.
-In week 6 in London, Williams threw four touchdown passes in a 35–16 victory over the Jacksonville Jaguars, leading Chicago to their first three-game win streak since 2020 heading into the bye week.
+During Week 6 in London, Williams threw four touchdown passes in a 35–16 victory over the Jacksonville Jaguars, leading Chicago to their first three-game win streak since 2020 heading into the bye week.
+The London win earned him FedEx Air Player of Week honors.

-In week 8 against the Washington Commanders, Williams led a late go-ahead touchdown drive, but the Bears lost on a last-second Hail Mary pass, later dubbed the Hail Maryland.
+During Week 8 against the Washington Commanders, Williams led a late go-ahead touchdown drive, but the Bears lost on a last-second Hail Mary pass, later dubbed the Hail Maryland.
 Chicago's struggles continued with back-to-back losses to the Arizona Cardinals and New England Patriots.
 The Bears offense failed to score a touchdown and Williams was sacked 15 times, marking the first time since 2004 that Chicago did not score a touchdown in consecutive games.
-Williams ended his four-game touchdown drought in a week 12 overtime loss to the Minnesota Vikings, throwing for 340 yards, two touchdowns, and setting the Bears' rookie passing yards record.
-On Thanksgiving against the Detroit Lions, Williams threw three touchdowns and set a rookie record for consecutive passes without an interception, but poor late-game clock management cost the Bears a chance at a comeback as they lost their sixth straight game, resulting in the firing of head coach Matt Eberflus the following day.
+Williams ended his four-game touchdown drought in a Week 12 30–27 overtime loss to the Minnesota Vikings, throwing for 340 yards, two touchdowns, and setting the Bears' rookie passing yards record.
+On Thanksgiving against the Detroit Lions on the road, Williams threw three touchdowns and set a rookie record for consecutive passes without an interception, but poor late-game clock management cost the Bears a chance at a comeback as they lost their sixth straight game, resulting in the firing of head coach Matt Eberflus the following day.
 Williams led a game-winning drive in the season finale to snap the Bears' ten-game losing streak and their 11-game skid to the Green Bay Packers, marking their first win against them since 2018; the victory also prevented Williams from tying Troy Aikman's record for the most consecutive games lost by a first-overall rookie quarterback.

-Williams ended his first NFL season with multiple Bears rookie passing records including completions, yards, and touchdown passes.
+Williams ended his rookie year with multiple Bears rookie passing records including completions, yards, and touchdown passes.
 He was also the first Bears quarterback to start every game in a season since Jay Cutler in 2009 despite being sacked a franchise-high 68 times, the third most in NFL history.
-His streak of 354 passes without throwing an interception was the longest by a rookie and the fourth longest for all passers, a stretch that spanned a team- and NFL rookie-record nine games.
+Williams' streak of 354 passes without throwing an interception was the longest by a rookie and the fourth longest for all passers, a stretch that spanned a team- and NFL rookie-record nine games.